cascadiajs/2013.cascadiajs.com/README.md

 #How To Submit A Proposal

 *First, make sure you're available to attend the conference.
-It will be held in Vancouver, BC, Canada on November 7th and 8th.*
+It will be held in Vancouver, BC, Canada in early November.
+Exact dates soon!*

 * Create a [Github account][] if you don't have one already
 * Fork this repository